nabilabd/blog-site/_drafts/kriging_intro.md

 - bbox
 - and proj4string.

-The "data" slot contains all the variables associated with different spatial locations.
-Those locations, though, are stored in the "coords" slot, which is a matrix of all spatial locations with corresponding values in the dataframe. "coords.nrs" contains the column numbers of the spatial coordinates in the dataframe, like if you coerce the SPDF to a dataframe first (see below).
+The `data` slot contains all the variables associated with different spatial locations.
+Those locations, though, are stored in the `coords` slot, which is a matrix of all spatial locations with corresponding values in the dataframe. `coords.nrs` contains the column numbers of the spatial coordinates in the dataframe, like if you coerce the SPDF to a dataframe first (see below).

-"bbox" is the bounding box, that is, four points (or, "corners") which denote the spatial extent of the data. "proj4string" is the slot which contains the projection information, that is, what projection are the coordinates in?
+`bbox` is the bounding box, that is, four points (or, "corners") which denote the spatial extent of the data. `proj4string` is the slot which contains the projection information, that is, what projection are the coordinates in?
 Since we haven't specified that yet, it's currently set to NA.

-Each of these slots can be accessed either directly via the "@" operator, or via helper functions which simplify the syntax for accessing them, e.g.,
+Each of these slots can be accessed either directly via the `@` operator, or via helper functions which simplify the syntax for accessing them, e.g.,

 ```r